microsoft/PowerToys/README.md

 ### PowerToys Run

-- The Services plugin is able to search for parts of the name, display name or service type.
+- The Services plugin is able to search for parts of the name, display name or the service type or state.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - The Services plugin now supports the startup type 'Automatic (Delayed Autostart)'.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - The Services plugin now has tooltips for large service names and other UI improvements.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - The TimeDate plugin gave results for queries containing just numbers on global queries.
 This has been fixed.
 Thanks [@htcfreek](https://github.com/htcfreek)!